⚡ Quick answer: build an ECG quality program in 5 steps

 | 3.
 Simulation | 20 reps | Mannequin / volunteer practice | 3 consecutive correct placements |

-The theory phase covers surface anatomy (Angle of Louis, intercostal spaces, anatomical lines), the clinical reasoning behind each electrode position, all 10 standard positions, special situations (female patients, obesity, chest deformities), and what makes a "good" ECG.
-We use our own placement guides as the curriculum — start with the 12-lead ECG placement ultimate guide and the ECG preparation guide.
+The theory phase covers surface anatomy (Angle of Louis, intercostal spaces, anatomical lines), the reasoning behind each electrode position, all 10 standard positions, special situations (female patients, obesity, chest deformities), and what makes a "good" ECG.
+Use your own placement guides as the curriculum — start with the 12-lead ECG placement ultimate guide and the ECG preparation guide.

-The single most important insight: more ECGs do not improve technique.
-They reinforce whatever habits the clinician already has, good or bad.
-What improves technique is deliberate practice — focused repetition of specific sub-skills with immediate feedback and progressive difficulty.
+The single most important insight: more ECGs do not improve technique — they reinforce whatever habits the clinician already has.
+What improves technique is deliberate practice: focused repetition of specific sub-skills with immediate feedback and progressive difficulty.
+A 5-station protocol targeting the most common errors works well:

-- Station 1 — Landmark identification (5 min): Find Angle of Louis with eyes closed; count to 4th ICS bilaterally; identify all anatomical lines.
+- Station 1 — Landmark identification (5 min): find the Angle of Louis with eyes closed; count to the 4th ICS bilaterally; identify all anatomical lines.

-- Station 2 — V1–V2 precision (5 min): The #1 error in our department.
-Always count from Angle of Louis; both at right and left sternal borders, same horizontal level.
+- Station 2 — V1–V2 precision (5 min): the most common error in most departments.
+Always count from the Angle of Louis; both at the right and left sternal borders, same horizontal level.

-- Station 3 — V4–V6 alignment (5 min): All three at same horizontal level after V4 placed at 5th ICS midclavicular.
+- Station 3 — V4–V6 alignment (5 min): all three at the same horizontal level after V4 is placed at the 5th ICS midclavicular line.

 - Station 4 — V3 measurement (3 min): V3 at the measured midpoint between V2 and V4 — never estimated.

-- Station 5 — Complete 10-electrode speed run (5 min): Full placement with timer; competent <3 min, expert <2 min.
+- Station 5 — Complete 10-electrode speed run (5 min): full placement against a timer; competent < 3 min, expert < 2 min.

 You can't improve what you don't measure.
-Our audit system provides objective data on placement quality across the department:
+A monthly audit provides objective data on placement quality across the department:

-- Photo documentation when feasible — chest photo before electrode removal, with timestamp matching the ECG
+- Photo documentation when feasible — a chest photo before electrode removal, timestamped to match the ECG.

-- Individual + department-level tracking — anonymized comparison to peers, monthly trend dashboard in the break room
+- Individual and department-level tracking — anonymized peer comparison and a monthly trend dashboard.

 Data without action is useless.
-Our feedback system makes audit findings translate into improved practice:
+The feedback system turns audit findings into improved practice:

-- Monthly individual sessions (10 min): Private, non-punitive, specific examples shown via photo or ECG, collaborative action plan
+- Monthly individual sessions (≈10 min): private, non-punitive, specific examples shown via photo or ECG, with a collaborative action plan.

-- Department-wide initiatives when audits reveal common errors: education sessions, laminated reference cards on every ECG machine, practice stations in the skills lab
+- Department-wide initiatives when audits reveal common errors: short education sessions, laminated reference cards on every ECG machine, and practice stations in the skills lab.

-Two checklists drive our program: a pre-recording checklist posted on every ECG machine, and a 100-point audit score sheet used during monthly review.
+Two checklists drive the program: a pre-recording checklist posted on every ECG machine, and a 100-point audit score sheet used during monthly review.

 - ☐ Patient identity confirmed (two identifiers)